BerkeleyLab/Marble-Mini/README.md

 # Marble-Mini board

-LBNL-Creotech collaboration: Dual FMC (LPC) NAD/AMC Carrier
+Marble-mini is a Dual FMC (LPC) AMC FPGA carrier with a Xilinx Artix-7 FPGA.
+It's a general purpose carrier board, sized to satisfy needs of some BPM and LLRF applications, with features relevant for deployment to unattended sites (e.g., accelerator service galleries).

-A general purpose carrier board, sized to satisfy needs of some BPM and LLRF applications, with features relevant for deployment to unattended sites (e.g., accelerator service galleries).
+This design is the result of a collaboration between [LBNL](https://www.lbl.gov/) and [CreoTECH](http://creotech.pl/en/home/).

 ## Original concept: